mackerell-lab/pyGCMC/README.md

   -o file.txt, --out-file file.txt
                         The output file for GCMC
   -u muex1,muex2,..., --fragmuex muex1,muex2,...
-                        The value of fragment muex(splice by , with no space) -f conf1,conf2,... or conf, --fragconf conf1,conf2,... or conf The value of fragment conf(splice by , with no space).
+                        The value of fragment muex(splice by , with no space), if the first value is negative, then follow the -u or --fragmuex without space
+  -f conf1,conf2,... or conf, --fragconf conf1,conf2,... or conf
+                        The value of fragment conf(splice by , with no space).
 Or only one value for all fragments -n mcsteps, --mcsteps mcsteps